4-alarm fire in Jersey City kills several cats, 1 rescued

-JERSEY CITY, New Jersey (WABC) --A four-alarm fire raced through two buildings in Jersey City early Monday.
+JERSEY CITY, New Jersey (WABC) --Several families escaped as a four-alarm fire tore through two buildings in Jersey City early Monday, but sadly, they lost their homes and many of their pets.

-Cupcake the cat was rescued from the window ledge by a Jersey City firefighter and reunited with its owner after it managed to escape the burning building.
+Cupcake the cat was rescued from the window ledge by a Jersey City firefighter and reunited with its owner, and two dogs were found trapped in the basement in three feet of water.

-Sadly, several other cats never made it out alive.
+But unfortunately, several other cats and dogs never made it out alive.

 Mano is looking at the bright side.
-No people died in this fire at the corner of Bergen and Bramhall avenues, nor were there any serious injuries, despite heavy smoke and flames that broke out in one building sometime after midnight before spreading next door.
+No people died in the fire at the corner of Bergen and Bramhall avenues, nor were there any serious injuries, despite heavy smoke and flames that broke out in one building sometime after midnight before spreading next door.

-"Breathing in the fire, one cop, he ran up inside and got a couple people out of the building," said Charles Fountain, a resident.
+"Breathing in the fire, one cop, he ran up inside and got a couple people out of the building," resident Charles Fountain said.

-Fountain says he saw the flames and banged on neighbors' doors to get them out.
+Fountain said he saw the flames and banged on neighbors' doors to get them out.

-"Something's on fire.
-It's time to get out of here," he said.
+"Something's on fire, it's time to get out of here," he said.

-Fire gutted the two buildings and now several families are now looking for a new place to live.
+Fire gutted the two buildings, and now, several families are now looking for a new place to live.

 Mano says he still has faith.